Composition Design of Shape Memory Ceramics based on Gaussian Processes: Introduction

+To navigate the compositional space, we describe a data-driven methodology that identifies key physical features from electronic and crystal structure parameters.
+These structural parameters are obtained from the experimental X-ray diffraction data of multiple compositions.
+The physical features are selected as inputs for training a Gaussian process (GP) machine learning (ML) model based on their strong statistical correlation with ML outputs such as transformation temperatures and lattice parameters.
+To search for a new SMC, a comprehensive library of synthetic compositions is generated by systematically sampling the space defined by the experimental minimum and maximum mole fraction boundaries of ceramic oxides.
+The GP models are then used to predict transformation temperatures and lattice parameters of the synthetic compositions.
+The predicted lattice parameters are used to calculate the maximum deviation from the exact satisfaction of the cofactor conditions and search for unique compositions that closely satisfy the cofactor conditions. \\

-Our strategy identifies a composition "31.75Zr--37.75Hf--14.5Y--14.5Ta--1.5Er" whose predicted transformation temperature and lattice parameters are validated by our experimental work with high accuracy.
-Therefore, this strategy can be generalized to other multi-component ceramic systems to optimize their properties.
-The composition 31.75Zr--37.75Hf--14.5Y--14.5Ta--1.5Er satisfies the design criteria proposed by Pang et al. \cite{Pang2022}.
+Our strategy identifies a composition ``31.75ZrO$_2$--37.75HfO$_2$--Y$_{0.5}$Ta$_{0.5}$O$_2$--1.5Er$_2$O$_3$'' whose predicted transformation temperature and lattice parameters are validated by our experimental work with high accuracy.
+Therefore, this strategy can be utilized to design multi-component ceramic systems for a desired transformation temperature and lattice parameters.
+The composition 31.75ZrO$_2$--37.75HfO$_2$--14.5Y$_{0.5}$Ta$_{0.5}$O$_2$--1.5Er$_2$O$_3$ satisfies the design criteria proposed by Pang et al. \cite{Pang2022}.
 However, it still has a significant thermal hysteresis of 137 \degree C during the differential thermal analysis (DTA) experiment.
-This establishes that the criteria proposed by Pang et al. are not universal for every ceramic system.
+This establishes that the criteria proposed by Pang et al. are not universal for every ceramic system, and there are other factors involved not yet known for achieving low hysteresis around 5 \degree C in SMCs.